blakehilscher/nomi-discordrb/README.md

 bundle install
 ```

-3. Start the bot and pass the name of the bot as an argument:
+3. Start the bot and pass the name of the nomi as an argument:

 ```
 bin/bot sara